Fiber certification means you can be confident we have the experience and training for your project.

 To be a certified fiber optic splicing technician involves gaining several years of fiber optic installation experience to have basic knowledge of testing and splicing equipment, completing classroom coursework, going through hands-on training, and completing hands-on labs, as well as passing the certification exam.
 Not only is this a process that requires a huge time commitment, but it also entails significant costs.
 When you are putting your fiber optic project into the hands of someone with fiber certification, you can be confident that they have the experience and training to handle a variety of tasks.

-At GP Associates, Inc. in Knightdale, North Carolina, our certified fiber splicing technicians complete the splicing and repairs of fiber optic cables, both underground and aerial, with attention to detail using the most effective techniques known in the industry.
+At GP Associates, Inc. based in North Carolina and serving communities nearby such as Knightdale, North Carolina as well as areas in other states, our certified fiber splicing technicians complete the splicing and repairs of fiber optic cables, both underground and aerial, with attention to detail using the most effective techniques known in the industry.